Generic name: buprenorphine (injection - buprenex) [ byoo-pre-NOR-feen ]

 What is buprenorphine?

-Buprenex is used to treat moderate to severe pain.
+Buprenex is an opioid medicine used to treat moderate to severe pain.

 Buprenex may also be used for purposes not listed in this medication guide.